-Our multi-script catalogue
+Our multi-script catalog

 - In the original characters.
 The description of the work (authors' names, titles, bibliographic address) respects the language's written form and writing order on the page.
-BULAC keeps up to date with the development of Unicode so our online catalogue can be enriched by new scripts each time the standard is updated.
+BULAC keeps up to date with the development of Unicode so our online catalog can be enriched by new scripts each time the standard is updated.

 - In transliteration or transcription of non-Latin scripts.
 The descriptive elements of a non-Latin work are Romanized: each original character is transcribed using a Latin character with accents if necessary (transliteration) or its phonetic transposition (transcription).
 This mode of description was the only method available before 2000 and was used after this date along with the addition of the original characters to make searches easier for non-specialist users and to get around any technical difficulties.
-Any transliteration or transcription work is carried out according to the international standards adopted by the BULAC and by the collective catalogue of France’s university libraries, SUDOC.
+Any transliteration or transcription work is carried out according to the international standards adopted by the BULAC library and by the collective catalog of France’s university libraries, SUDOC.

-The online catalogue does not yet cover all languages because of current difficulties in entering text in certain scripts.
+The online catalog does not yet cover all languages because of current difficulties in entering text in certain scripts.
 Also the original characters are not present on a systematic basis as they were included at different times according to the language concerned.
 The use of transliterations when searching is therefore still advisable.

-Supplementary catalogues available on our premises
+Supplementary catalogs available on our premises

 - documents in rare languages like Old Albanian, Tatar, Mongolian, Yakout, Uyghur, etc.;